-Whilst you’re out and about enjoying the cities, don’t forget about the experiences Canada delivers.
-You can ski steep chutes in British Columbia, kayak secluded bays in Nova Scotia or learn to lasso at an Albertan ranch.
-You can capture grizzlies on camera in the Yukon, watch open-mouthed as mammoth icebergs drift past the Newfoundland coast or listen in awe to the deafening roar of Niagara Falls.
-You can tour vineyards, dig for clams or feel giddy gazing at the Northern Lights.
+For something wilder, ski steep chutes in British Columbia, kayak secluded bays with whales in Nova Scotia or learn to lasso at an Albertan ranch.
+Capture grizzlies on camera in the Yukon, watch mammoth icebergs drift past the Newfoundland coast, or soar over Niagara Falls by helicopter.
+Tour vineyards, dig for clams or feel giddy gazing at the Northern Lights.
 In Canada, it seems, the options are endless.